One of the most popular standardized exams in

 • No required educational degree.

-• Generally used by high school students
+• Generally used by high school students who are about to join colleges.

-The ACT is also available to
+The ACT is also available to international students who may wish to apply to

-or any other country that uses the ACT scores.
+any university in United States or any other country that uses the ACT scores.

-Since the eligibility rules are not
+Since the eligibility rules are not strict, students can complete the ACT more

-strict, students can complete the ACT more than once to get higher marks.
+than once to get higher marks.

-Read more: Executive MBA in Dubai
+Read more: MBA in

 Why Take the ACT Exam?